Together in Christ: 'A Lit Fuse' — Proverbs 29:22

 Key Thought

 Anger is an emotional response.
 The paths that our anger takes as we express it are our responsibility.
-Unfortunately, many of these paths are learned and ingrained behaviors (from life experiences in angry and hostile contexts) and socially reinforced behaviors (we learn to get what we want by exerting our anger).
+Unfortunately, many of these paths are learned and ingrained behaviors (from life experiences in angry and hostile contexts) and socially reinforced behaviors (getting what we want by unleashing our anger).
 Uncontrolled internal anger morphs a person into a lit fuse ready to bring all sorts of destructive and sinful problems upon the people toward whom the angry person feels rage.
 The destructive and sinful problems also crash back into the angry person's life.
-This is why it is so important for us to see the key point in the very center of our passage and the heart of the anger problem: "hot-tempered person."
+This is why it is so important for us to see the key point in the very center of our passage and the heart of the anger problem: "a hot-tempered person."

 While we can learn to better respond to others when angry, that doesn't ultimately deal with our core problem — the hot-tempered person in our heart.
-We can't get rid of the cobwebs in the corner until we get rid of the spider.
-Neither are we going to be able to get a suitable handle on our angry behaviors until we deal with the "hot-tempered person" living in our hearts!
+We can't get rid of the cobwebs in our lives until we get rid of the spider creating those cobwebs: We aren't going to be able to get a suitable handle on our angry behaviors until we deal with the "hot-tempered person" living in our hearts!
 Our internal rage is the fuel keeping the"hot-tempered person" in our hearts on fire.
-We must address this spider in the dark corners of our hearts!
+We must address the source of the problem: this spider in the dark parts of our hearts!
 All of us need to begin a prayerful dialogue with the Lord Jesus and ask Him to use the Holy Spirit to help us answer some key questions:

 • What lies behind the rage inside of me?